TransgenderQueen/Final-Major-Project/Development commentary/Development Commentary.md

 <iframe src="https://blueprintue.com/render/w7j0g03h/" width="1000" height="600" scrolling="no" allowfullscreen></iframe>

-(Figure 1 - Shows a blueprint allowing the player to imitate crouching by simply just squishing their hight by 50%, allowing for a very funny image.
-This was greatly received as something silly and endearing by players.)
+*Figure 6 - Shows a blueprint allowing the player to imitate crouching by simply just squishing their hight by 50%, allowing for a very funny image.
+This was greatly received as something silly and endearing by players.*

 ### Later testing